 Using rewards as a source of motivation is certainly not new.
 Using them well is not as common.
 Now, rewards don’t essentially mean something big or materialistic – but they must be strong enough to encourage you to achieve your goal.
 That said, if your goal is as tedious as completing 150 questions, a single big reward might, at times, not be enough to stimulate that push.

 So, break them down into multiple mini rewards.
 For example, you get to check Facebook after every five questions – and not in between.
 Or have a snack after each ten.
-Or maybe call someone you really want to after fifty.
-Perhaps finally take a half hour break when you complete a hundred
+Or listen to your favourite playlist for 10 minutes after fifty.
+Perhaps finally take a longer break and go into the garden for some fresh air with a cup of tea when you complete a hundred.

-Mini rewards help you curb the time span between now and the positive occurrence.
+If you can master this study skill, you can be much more productive — it’s one of the best ways to find motivation to study.
+Mini rewards help you curb the study time span between now and the positive occurrence.
 They will help you pass those little hurdles even when your brain refuses to do so.
 Eventually the end point will inevitably arrive.

 Strategy 3 – Accountability

-Accountability is super important to help you achieve your goals.
+Accountability is super important to help you achieve your study goals.

 There are times when despite telling yourself that you can do it, and despite employing strategies to push yourself, you still fail to start.
 Making yourself accountable to someone else can often do the trick.